firebase/flutterfire/packages/firebase_ui_localizations/README.md

 ## Contributing

-If you want to add new language, make sure to add a relevant `.arb` file into `lib/i10n`.
+If you want to add a new language, make sure to add a relevant `.arb` file into `lib/i10n`.

 - copy `lib/i10n/firebase_ui_en.arb` to `lib/i10n/firebase_ui_<your-language-code>.arb`
 - translate labels